mediumart/intercom/readme.md

 });
 ```

-Your `macro` can now be call as a regular method on intercom facade or instance
+Your `macro` can now be called as a regular method on intercom facade or instance

 ```php
 // facade